BlokasLabs/pimidi-docs/docs/advanced-configuration.md

 dtparam=i2c_arm=on,i2c_arm_baudrate=1000000
 ```

-For use with Pimidi, the following baud rates are recommended:
+Depending on the Pimidi stack size, the following minimum baud rates are recommended:

 | Baud Rate | Stack Size (Up To) |
 | --------- | ------------------ |